 - Standard 1: Operate buses at least 100,000 miles between preventable accidents. - Standard 2: Operate paratransit vehicles at least 100,000 miles between preventable accidents. - Standard 3: Check buses daily for proper operation and condition of all safety and mechanical equipment.
 Inspect based on proper maintenance schedules.
-Provide safety training at the beginning of employment and provide continued training regularly. - Standard 4: Utilize the Transit Asset Management Plan (TAM Plan) to help prioritize funding for asset maintenance and repair. - Standard 5: Maintain all video surveillance equipment at stations, on-board vehicles, and at FAX facilities. - Objective D: Record and respond to public feedback. - Standard 1: Track, evaluate, and follow up on all complaints and inquiries. - Standard 2: Track, evaluate, and respond to compliments and social media comments and messages as necessary.
+Provide safety training at the beginning of employment and provide continued training regularly. - Standard 4: Utilize the Transit Asset Management Plan (TAM Plan) to help prioritize funding for asset maintenance and repair. - Standard 5: Maintain all video surveillance equipment at stations, on-board vehicles, and at FAX facilities.

+Objective D: Record and respond to public feedback.

+Standard 1: Track, evaluate, and follow up on all compliments, complaints and inquiries.